davcheng/ctc_tensorflow/README.md

 `python train.py`

 ## To freeze
-after training for a few days
+after training for a few days, call freeze.py to create a frozen graph `python freeze.py`

 I used these hyperparaemters
 ```
 num_epochs = 100